The lovely Country Hotel Hraunsnef in West Iceland and its beautiful Surroundings

 The lovely Country Hotel Hraunsnef in West-Iceland and its beautiful Surroundings

-As a mother’s day gift I invite my mother on a girls’ trip to a hotel instead of giving her flowers.
-Last year I invited her to the lovely family-run farm hotel Hraunsnef in Norðurárdalur valley in Borgarfjörður, where we had a wonderful stay.
+As a Mother’s Day gift, I invite my mother on a girls’ trip to a hotel in the countryside instead of giving her flowers.
+I invited her to the lovely family-run farm hotel Hraunsnef in Norðurárdalur valley in Borgarfjörður, where we had a wonderful stay.

-Both of us love the beautiful Borgarfjörður, which is not far from Reykjavík, where we live, so it makes for a perfect outing for one night.
+Both of us love the beautiful Borgarfjörður, which is not far from Reykjavík, where we live, so it makes for a perfect one-night outing.

 The "turf house" at Hraunsnef